fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 Class 0 are non-fradulent transactions and Class 1 are fradulent

-## Aims and Objective -
-To build Unsupervised Machine Learning that can categorize Myopic children (value =1) from those who do not have Myopia (value=0) in the age group of 5-9 years old.

 ## ML Steps executed -

 (1) Data Preparation, Cleaning and Scaling -